unimarkup/specification/Configuration_Reference.md

 ### Taking values

-- `output-file` ...
-Defines the filename that must be used for the rendered outputs.
+- `output-file` ...--`filepath`-- Defines the filename (without extension) that must be used for the rendered outputs.
 The extension of the filename depends on the output format.
                     If no path is given, the output file(s) will be rendered into the workspace folder.

 - `output-formats` ...
 Set output formats the Unimarkup document should be rendered to.
 Set outputs are also treated as flags inside the Unimarkup document. ;; mhatzl: link to possible formats

-- `insert-path` ...
-Set paths that are searched for relative file and image inserts.
+- `insert-paths` ...--`list<folderpath>`-- Set paths that are searched for relative file and image inserts.

-- `dot-unimarkup` ...
-Set the path to a directory that is used for default configuration and theme settings.
+- `dot-unimarkup` ...--`folderpath`-- Set the path to a directory that is used for default configuration and theme settings.
 The intermediate form of rendered documents will also be stored at this path.

-- `theme` ...
-Set a Unimarkup theme file to be used for rendering.
+- `theme` ...--`filepath`-- Set a Unimarkup theme file to be used for rendering.

-- `flag` ...
-Set flags that will be set for rendering.
+- `flag` ...--`list<string>`-- Set flags that will be set for rendering.

-- `enable-elements` ...
-Explicitly set Unimarkup block elements that can be used inside the given Unimarkup document.
+- `enable-elements` ...--`list<Unimarkup block elements>`-- Explicitly set Unimarkup block elements that can be used inside the given Unimarkup document.
 If this option is set, all Unimarkup elements that are not given are disabled.

-- `disable-elements` ...
-Explicitly set Unimarkup block elements that can NOT be used inside the given Unimarkup document.
+- `disable-elements` ...--`list<Unimarkup block elements>`-- Explicitly set Unimarkup block elements that can NOT be used inside the given Unimarkup document.
 If this option is set, all Unimarkup elements that are not given are enabled.

-- `citation-style` ...
-Set citation style sheet that is used to process referenced literature.
+- `citation-style` ...--`filepath`-- Set citation style sheet that is used to process referenced literature.

-- `references` ...
-Set one or more reference files in BibTeX or JSON format to use them with literature referencing.
+- `references` ...--`list<filepath>`-- Set one or more reference files in BibTeX or JSON format to use them with literature referencing.

-- `fonts` ...
-Set TTF or WOFF fonts to be able to use them for rendering.
+- `fonts` ...--`list<filepath>`-- Set TTF or WOFF fonts to be able to use them for rendering.

 ### Boolean options